Joe Elliott (of Def Leppard), Gratitude & Hair Nation DJs

 Now, I have not always been this way.
 It took considerable effort for me to stop listening to the negative loop in my mind that focused on what I didn’t have, or the challenges I was facing, or the fact that other people’s lives seemed to be so easy compared to mine.
 Every time this negative tape would start to play, I would gently tell myself to reframe my thoughts and to start focusing on the good in my life.
 With time, and a little elbow grease, being positive and grateful has become an intrinsic part of me.

 It's very easy for us to listen to the negative loop that plays in our mind because it’s familiar, and the human brain loves familiarity.
 Our minds constantly want to gravitate to our default setting, so if our default setting is negative, this is what will win out.
 Our thoughts dictate our state of being, and our state of being is what the universe reinforces to us.
-So, if you are pessimistic and thus constantly focus on what you don’t have, you will feel low and uninspired, and the universe will bring you situations that vibrate with what you’re thinking and feeling, which will be negative, or challenging.
+So, if you are pessimistic and thus constantly focus on what you don’t have, you will feel low and uninspired, and the universe will bring situations that mirror what you’re thinking and feeling, which will be negative, or challenging.
 Then you’ll be stuck, which is not the energy we’re meant to experience as a constant.

 What helped me significantly was listening to YouTube videos about how to reframe my thinking.
-Instead of engaging in time-wasting activities (mindless TV, social media, etc.), I would listen to YouTubers who talked about the brain, neuroscience, gratitude, and such to learn how to rewire my brain.
+Instead of engaging in time-wasting activities (mindless TV, etc.), I would read books and listen to YouTubers who talked about the brain, neuroscience, gratitude, and such to learn how to rewire my brain.
 I encourage you to do the same.
 If you go to YouTube and type in “change my thinking,” thousands of videos will display that will teach you how to retrain your brain.
 And the professionals who are dispensing this advice are not making this stuff up; it is backed by science and research.

 What are you waiting for?
 Flip the switch to start living a more positive life that focuses on gratitude for what you do have, and watch the universe bring you much more of that good stuff.